TosbackCgusBridge-Bot/CGUs-versions/Underarmour/Privacy Policy.md

     *   Running &.
 Training
     *   Slides &.
 Sandals
     *   Socks
-    *   All Girls' Footwear ►FREE Standard Shipping.
-All Orders.
-No Minimum.
-Ends 11/6 at 12PM EST.
+    *   All Girls' Footwear ►FREE STANDARD SHIPPING ON ALL ORDERS OVER $49.00.
+NO CODE.
+NO SWEAT.

 *   Accessories
     *   Bags &.
 Backpacks